-(a) Reporting of Approved Tribal Opioid Abatement Uses by the Tribe Beneficiaries shall be required to the extent set forth in the TAFT IV TDP.
+- (a) Reporting of Approved Tribal Opioid Abatement Uses by the Tribe Beneficiaries shall be required to the extent set forth in the TAFT V TDP.
 The Directors shall establish the form, content, and due dates of periodic reports with respect to Approved Tribal Opioid Abatement Uses to be submitted by the Tribe Beneficiaries (each, a "Beneficiary Abatement Use Report") to the Directors through the Tribal Opioid Settlement Portal (or delivered by other means approved by the Directors).
 The Directors may prescribe a modified reporting regime for certain Tribe Beneficiaries based upon appropriate standards to be developed by the Directors, provided such modified reporting regime is not inconsistent with the Trust's reporting obligations, as determined by the Directors in their discretion.
-The Directors shall endeavor to implement appropriate mechanisms, in their discretion consistent with the Trust Documents, to obtain efficiency in reporting by Tribe Beneficiaries.
-Each Beneficiary Abatement Use Report shall contain the information necessary to:

-- (i) enable the Trust to satisfy the audited Annual Report requirements described in Section 2.4 above; and - (ii) enable the Trust to satisfy the Tribal Opioid Abatement Report requirements described in Section 2.5(a) above.

-Section 2.7 Limitation of the Directors' Authority.
+The Directors shall endeavor to implement appropriate mechanisms, in their discretion consistent with the Trust Documents, to obtain efficiency in reporting by Tribe Beneficiaries with respect to TAFT V and other comparable opioid abatement trusts benefitting the Tribe Beneficiaries.
+Each Beneficiary Abatement Use Report shall contain the information necessary to: - (i) enable the Trust to satisfy the audited Annual Report requirements described in Section 2.4 above; and - (ii) enable the Trust to satisfy the Tribal Opioid Abatement Report requirements described in Section 2.5(a) above. - Section 2.7 Limitation of the Directors' Authority.
 The Directors are not authorized to engage in any trade or business with respect to the Trust Assets or proceeds therefrom.
 The foregoing limitation shall not prevent the Directors from managing the investment of the Trust Assets.